infosatheesh2020/AzurePolicy/README.md

 - "displayName": "deployIfNotExists - AppGW and WAF diagnostics",
 - "description": "Enable diagnostic settings for AppGW and send AppGW/WAF logs & Metrics to existing Log Analytics workspace",

+## 06.NSG_FlowLogs_Enable_Remediate

+Remediates the NSG by enabling NSG flow logs if not already enabled, and send the logs to the configured storage account.
+It looks for flowlogs within the networkWatcherRG resource group.
+It also checks that the name of the flowlog matches the format that the portal uses by default.
+This is because we need to pass the name of the flowlog for policy to be able to get the results.

+- "displayName": "deployIfNotExists - NSG Flow Logs Enable",
+- "description": "Enable NSG Flow logs and sends the log data to Azure Storage account configured during policy assignment",